Skip to Content

 When to use this

-Use this page when you need the big-picture difference between quote workflows and invoice workflows.
+Use this page when you need the big-picture difference between the proposal and invoice sides of an event.

 Invoices